gofilipa/digital_annotation/Tentative_Schedule.md

 ### November - December 2018

-This is the **Preliminary Period** during which I will reaching out to folks at Hypothes.is and Github contributors.
+This is the **Preliminary Period** during which I will reach out to folks at Hypothes.is and Github contributors.
 The goal is to alert them to my project ideas and ask for input or suggestions/preferences, if they have any.

 Besides making contact with these folks, I will do research on the Hypothes.is codebase and set up my development environment to make changes.
-I may also have to spend some weeks brushing up on coding languages / UI design if needed.
+I may also have to spend some weeks brushing up on coding languages / UI design as needed.

 ### January-February 2019